trevor-inflection/deepteam/docs/blog/shakespeare-claude-jailbreak.md

 - **Toxicity**: 18.6%
 - **Unauthorized Access**: 18.0%

-These roleplay attacks achieved similar success rates across all categories, suggesting that attack strategy—rather than the specific vulnerability—is the key to bypassing Claude 4 Opus’s safety guardrails.
+These roleplay attacks achieved similar success rates across all categories, suggesting that attack strategy—rather than the specific vulnerability—is the key to bypassing Claude 4 Opus's safety guardrails.

 ### Breakthrough Examples